andreaeverett/andreaeverett.github.io/about/index.md

   creditlink: #http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

 Welcome!
 My name is Andrea Everett, and I am a data scientist and political scientist.
-I use this blog to present results and discussion of my recent data science projects.
+I use this blog to present results and discussion of my data science projects.
 Please enjoy!